danzeeeman/code_toolkit_S2022/03_WeekFour.md

 * Keyboard interaction * Motion
 * Keeping Time

+# Cool Stuff Alert

+[srcsnap](ttps://srcsnap.glitch.me) by someone you should know about artist [Lingdong Huang](https://lingdong.works) aka Lingdong.
+His work is amazing! [fishdraw](https://fishdraw.glitch.me) [doodle-place](https://doodle-place.glitch.me) [trashscape](https://vimeo.com/204271262)

+So srcsnap works like this every time you take a screenshot of your project, srcsnap takes a snapshot of all your code too, and associate it with the screenshot. it organizes your screenshots in a nice list in the menubar: your code can "time travel" back to the very moment when you took each of the screenshots.

+please try it out with your work!

 ## Review of what we've done so far
 ```
 // the setup function gets called to kick everything off